ACManoa/acmanoa.github.io/_posts/2018-09-05-acmanoa-first-general-meeting-fall-2018.md

 This General Meeting featured all the leaders of the Special Interest Groups talking about their respective groups.

-ACI (Algorithms for Competitions and Interviews) - Alice Chen (alicewy@hawaii.edu) Game Dev - Ed White (ew7@hawaii.edu)
+ACI (Algorithms for Competitions and Interviews) - Alice Chen (alicewy@hawaii.edu)

+Game Dev - Ed White (ew7@hawaii.edu)

 Grey Hats - Olivia Murray (omurray4@hawaii.edu)

 Manoa Data Science - Sean Takafuji (seanytak@hawaii.edu)

-Link to the presentation: [https://goo.gl/YBN15Z](https://goo.gl/YBN15Z)
+Here is a link to the presentation if you missed it: [https://goo.gl/YBN15Z](https://goo.gl/YBN15Z)

 ## Pictures